Axion-Scalar Systems and Dynamical Distances: Conclusions

 \subsection{Acknowledgments}

-We would like to thank Fien Apers, Thomas van Riet, Cumrun Vafa, and Irene Valenzuela for discussions and Flavio Tonioni for comments on the manuscript.
+We would like to thank Fien Apers, Thomas van Riet, Cumrun Vafa, and Irene Valenzuela for discussions, as well as David Andriot, José Calderón Infante and Flavio Tonioni for comments on the manuscript.
 The research of TG and FR was partially supported by the Dutch Research Council (NWO) via a Vici grant, and the work of FR was also supported through a junior postdoctoral fellowship of the Fonds Wetenschappelijk Onderzoek (FWO), project number 12A1Q25N.
 The research of DH was supported in part by a grant from the Simons Foundation (602883, CV) and the DellaPietra Foundation.